hopeYouLikeGamminToo/space-to-bakersfield/README.md

 ### Steps to run:
 1. Use `git clone` to clone repo locally or `git pull` from root to get most recent version.

-2. At root run `./node_modules/.bin/http-server -a localhost -p 8000 -c-1` to start the server.
+2. Start the server.
+At root of repo, run:

+	$ ./node_modules/.bin/http-server -a localhost -p 8000 -c-1

 3. Go to local host link to view: http://localhost:8000

 Followed instructions from https://github.com/kittykatattack/learningPixi#setting-up